 From Bubeneč to Troja: An Idyllic Tree-Lined Stroll Among Villas

 A romantic walk that takes you from the immediate vicinity of Prague Castle to the Bubeneč district, a charming, peaceful neighbourhood full of stylish villas and manicured gardens that are today home to embassies and diplomatic residences.
-You’ll find ornate Art Nouveau villas with folklore motifs, grandiose Neo-Baroque and Neo-Renaissance mansions, as well as the lovely Governor‘s Summer Palace overlooking Stromovka Park, the oldest and most extensive park in Prague.
-In the park, you can stroll past ponds or take a break under century-old oaks; then cross just two pedestrian bridges, and you‘ll find yourself in the lush green neighbourhood of Troja, where you have a choice of visiting the Botanical Garden, the Zoo, or taking a tour of the Baroque Troja Chateau.
+You’ll find ornate Art Nouveau villas with folklore motifs, grand period mansions, as well as the lovely Governor's Summer Palace, overlooking Stromovka Park, the oldest and most extensive park in Prague.
+In the park, you can stroll past ponds or take a break under century-old oaks; then hop onto the ferry to the lush green neighbourhood of Troja, where you have a choice of visiting the Botanical Gardens or the Zoo, or taking a tour of the Baroque Troja Chateau.

 Route Length: 6 km / 3 miles

 1. Chotkovy sady/Gardens (tram) →

 2. Bílek Villa (Bílkova vila)

 The villa and studio of renowned Czech Art Nouveau sculptor František Bílek were built according to his own designs in the early 20th century.
 The façade symbolizes a wheat field and expresses the connection between natural and artistic creation.
 Inside the villa, you can visit an exhibition featuring the studio’s original furnishings and a selection of Bílek’s Symbolist works.

 → Mickiewiczova St. →